codahale/sneaker/README.md

 ## Implementation Details

-All data is encrypted with AES-256-GCM using randomly generated, single-use keys.
-Because all keys are single-use, a fixed, all-zero nonce is used for all data.
+All data is encrypted with AES-256-GCM using random KMS data keys and random nonces.
 The ID of the KMS key is used as authenticated data.

 The final result is the concatentation of the following: